 In the example above, we tell Spring that endpoint bean definitions can be found in the MyEndpointConfig class (which is a @Configuration class).
-Other bean definitions (typically services, repositories, etc.) can be found in the MyRootConfig $\textbf{class.
-By default, the } \verb|AbstractAnnotationConfigMessageDispatcherServletInitializer| \\$ maps the servlet to two patterns: /services and .wsdl, though can be changed by overriding the getServletMappings() method. configuration of the details on programmatic MessageDispatcherServlet, the Javadoc of AbstractMessageDispatcherServletInitializer AbstractAnnotationConfigMessageDispatcherServletInitializer.
+Other bean definitions (typically services, repositories, etc.) can be found in the MyRootConfig class.
+By default, the AbstractAnnotationConfigMessageDispatcherServletInitializer though maps the servlet to two patterns: /services and .wsdl, this can be changed by overriding the getServletMappings() method.
+For more details the programmatic configuration of the MessageDispatcherServlet, on refer the Javadoc of AbstractMessageDispatcherServletInitializer to and AbstractAnnotationConfigMessageDispatcherServletInitializer.